The Win Map™: The Narrative Positioning System Behind Every Sales Asset That Actually Works

 Q: Do we need to hire you to build this, or can we DIY it?

-- You have someone who can run the diagnosis objectively (usually requires outside perspective)
+- Someone who can run the diagnosis objectively (usually requires outside perspective)

-- You know how to spot patterns across deals
+- The ability to spot patterns across deals

 Q: How is this different from our existing positioning doc?